ThemeBoy/ajax-dropdowns/readme.txt

 == Description ==

-If you want to add content from multiple post types on one page with a dropdown to switch between them, this plugin is for you.
-Dropdowns can query posts via Ajax, inline, or redirection.
+Add content from multiple post types on one page with a dropdown to switch between them.
+Dropdowns are displayed on the frontend of your site and can query posts via Ajax, inline, or redirection.

+= Features =
+* Create unlimited dropdowns
+* Display on any post or page using the included shortcode
+* Drag and drop posts to reorder them within a dropdown
+* Decrease page load by dynamically querying posts via Ajax
+* Use inline dropdowns to quickly switch between posts
+* Redirection method also available

+= Get Involved =

+Developers can contribute via the [Ajax Dropdowns GitHub Repository](https://github.com/ThemeBoy/ajax-dropdowns).

+Translators can contribute new languages to Ajax Dropdowns and our other WordPress plugins through [Transifex](https://www.transifex.com/projects/p/wp-plugins/).

 == Installation ==